 Since it's cured, the meat doesn't have to be cooked.
-Try it cold and sliced thin on a charcuterie board, sandwich, over greens and wrapped around vegetables that then get grilled.
+Try it cold and sliced thin on a charcuterie board, sandwich, over greens, and wrapped around vegetables that then get grilled.
 The meat can add a lot of flavor to any dish without weighing it down, and, since it's high in fat and rich in taste, a large amount isn't needed.
-That's why guanciale often gets mixed with pasta and sauces, and it's also good cut into small pieces and thrown into a soup.
+That's why guanciale often gets mixed with pasta and sauces.

 What Does Guanciale Taste Like?

 There's an undertone of bacon to the flavor of guanciale, but without that telltale smoky note.
 Overall, guanciale tastes like a fatty slab of pork, one that's salty and rich and when sliced thinly, melts in the mouth.
-It pairs great with just about any food, but especially vegetables and cheeses, giving these ingredients a meaty essence that's subtle on the palate.
+It pairs great with just about any food, but especially vegetables and cheeses.

 Guanciale vs. Bacon

 Though these two meats can be swapped for the other, they come from different parts of the pig.
-Guanciale is cut from the cheek and bacon comes from the back, belly and side of the animal.
-The small space guanciale comes from means there's less of it, so it's a more expensive cut of meat that's not as easy to find as bacon.
-The fat on pork cheek also proves more refined, with less gristle, something that gives guanciale a velvety texture better for eating on a charcuterie plate.
+Guanciale is cut from the cheek and bacon comes from the back, belly, and side of the animal.
+Because there's less available meat per animal, it's a more expensive cut of meat.
+It's also not as easy to find as bacon.
+The fat on guanciale also proves more refined, with less gristle, something that gives it a velvety texture, which is better for eating on a charcuterie board.
 The biggest difference between these two cuts, however, is the lack of smoke in guanciale, as bacon is traditionally smoked.

-Guanciale, also called pork cheek or jowl, has a lot of similarities to bacon, which means you can substitute it in most recipes that call for those ingreidents.
+In terms of cooking with guanciale, also called pork cheek or jowl, has a lot of similarities to bacon, which means you can substitute it in many recipes that call for those ingredients; it's no surprise it surfaces a lot in pasta dishes.
 Use a little to spruce up a soup or vegetable dish, or make it the star of the dinner show with one of these dishes.

 Where to Buy Guanciale

-In general guanciale gets imported from Italy, which mean Italian markets or upscale delis will most likely carry the food.
-Pork cheek isn't found in the run-of-the-mill grocery store, though some smaller markets with full meat counters may be importing it.
-Guanciale easily can be purchased online from many reputable importers, though it's all cured.
-To find raw pork cheek it's best to check with a local butcher or free-range ranch in the area.
+Historically, guanciale is imported from Italy, which means Italian markets or upscale delis will most likely carry it as part of their cured meats.
+However, many small American companies are increasingly making their own.
+Pork cheek isn't often found in the run-of-the-mill grocery store, though some smaller markets with full meat counters may offer it.
+Guanciale can be purchased online from many reputable importers, although it's not exactly inexpensive.

-Once sliced, guanciale can be stored in an air-tight bag in the refrigerator.
-The meat will keep this way for about two weeks, though if it's a solid pork cheek expect it to preserve for close to a month.
-Guanciale can also be frozen in a sealed container.
-When fresh treat as any piece of raw meat and keep frozen if saving for more than a week, or in the refrigerator.
+Once sliced, guanciale can be stored in an airtight bag in the refrigerator.
+The meat will keep this way for about a week to 10 days, though if it's a solid pork cheek it may fresh for closer to a month.
+You can also freeze guanciale as you would bacon, in a sealed container.

 Nutrition and Benefits of Guanciale

-Aside from taste and enhancing other foods, there's not much going for guanciale in terms of nutrition.
-It's full of sodium and fat, with a trace amount of protein and iron.
-There are very small amounts of potassium and iron, but the main point of eating guanciale is not for nutrition—a little goes a long way, and it adds a deeper flavor to a meal.
+There's not much going for guanciale in terms of nutrition.
+Its primary composition is sodium and fat, with a trace amount of protein and iron.
+There are very small amounts of potassium and iron, but the main point of eating guanciale is not for nutrition—a little goes a long way, and it adds a deeper flavor to and enhances other foods.